Wave top

 Building on the previous point, choosing a platform that offers a comprehensive overview of your compliance from various perspectives is important.
 Your compliance documentation might need to be viewed from a systems perspective on one day and a process perspective on another.
 Therefore, consider the data structure of the GDPR software: Is it logically organised to suit your organisation's needs?
 Does it offer the flexibility to activate multiple perspectives on the same documentation?

 Opting for a platform that centres around the company's processes is advantageous, especially as this aligns with the mandatory Record of Processing Activities (RoPA).
 Processes provide an excellent starting point since you can map any business or organisation from a process approach.
-For example:
+Example of Processing Activities

 • Payroll for employees